m4sterbunny/m4sterbunny.github.io/source/index.html.md

 - identify a platform that could support multi-level user access including an SSO
 - assist with implementing the platform
-- advocate for a "docs as code" philosphy
+- advocate for a "docs as code" philosophy
 - create high-level user documentation based on often out-of-date, and conflicting PDF guides
 - improve the endpoint and schema descriptions for 5 APIs that support various dashboards
 - ensure the API schemas comply with Open API 3.0